Yusra230/WorkTrace/README.md

 The learner investigates a realistic mission in a provided codebase.
 They can ask an AI teammate for help, evaluate an AI suggestion, collect evidence, submit a solution, and give an independent explanation of their reasoning.

 At the end, WorkTrace produces a **Competency Receipt**.
 It is an evidence-grounded evaluator assessment linked to the recorded investigation timeline.
 It is not a claim of objective truth about a person.
 It is a transparent record of the evidence used for the assessment.

+The core insight: work that is usually invisible can become evidence a reviewer can inspect.

+## Why Now?

+AI-native work is becoming normal in software engineering, education, and hiring.
+People increasingly use AI to research, write, debug, and decide.
+Organizations still need a fair way to understand how that work happened.

+The question is no longer only, “What did this person produce?”
+It is also, “How did they work with AI, evidence, and judgment to produce it?”
+WorkTrace is built for that gap.

 ## How It Works